Signed in as:

 We go not to speak for the North—but to make sure the North is heard.

 This journey will begin where the river meets the sea—at the vast, tidal mouth of the Amazon, where mangrove roots filter the ocean’s breath and freshwater carries the memory of mountains thousands of kilometres away.
 We will stage out of Belém and Macapá, beginning with the work that matters most: listening.
-We will meet with riverine communities, Indigenous organisations, and cultural leaders to define shared priorities and ensure the expedition serves those who live with the river every day.
+We will meet with riverine communities, Indigenous organisations, and cultural leaders to define shared priorities and ensure the expedition serves those who live with the river every day through sustainable exploration and community partnerships.

 From there, we will move upriver toward Santarém and the clear waters of the Tapajós, conducting baseline water-quality profiles, eDNA biodiversity surveys, and floodplain drone transects.
-Here, where the brown Amazon and the blue-green Tapajós run side by side, we will document the river’s pulse and the health of the communities and ecosystems that depend on it.
+Here, where the brown Amazon and the blue-green Tapajós run side by side, we will document the river’s pulse and the health of the communities and ecosystems that depend on it, all while emphasizing marine biodiversity.

 Continuing toward Manaus, we will observe the mixing of the Rio Negro and Solimões—a natural confluence of colour, chemistry, and story.
 Our path will then branch: one team will follow the dark, nutrient-poor waters of the Rio Negro; another will continue along the Solimões toward the tri-border region of Tabatinga–Leticia–Santa Rosa.
 Along this corridor, where governance, trade, culture, and conflict overlap, we will conduct careful environmental monitoring and evidence documentation while prioritising community safety, discretion, and partnership.

 Crossing into Peru, we will travel through Iquitos and into the flooded forests of Pacaya-Samiria.
 Here, alongside Indigenous guardians and community monitors, we will map manatee habitat, turtle nesting sites, fisheries cycles, and waterway health indicators.
-We will record changing conditions—seasonal floods shifting, fish migrations weakening, mercury silently accumulating in food webs—not as outsiders diagnosing, but as collaborators supporting local science and sovereignty.
+We will record changing conditions—seasonal floods shifting, fish migrations weakening, mercury silently accumulating in food webs—not as outsiders diagnosing, but as collaborators supporting local science and sovereignty, especially in the context of climate change.

 Further upriver, we will visit the headwaters of the Marañón, Ucayali, or Napo (as permitted and guided).
 Here we will focus on cultural exchange, youth training in water testing and drone mapping, oral-history recording, and living-language documentation.